HABUDANHAYABK/HABUDANHAYABK/README.md

-<h1 align="center">Hi 👋, I'm ABUBAKAR MUHAMMAD DANHAYA</h1>
+<h1 align="center">Hi 👋, I'm ABUBAKAR MUHAMMAD DANHAYA

+  ## About Me
-  A driven and ambitious STEM professional dedicated to making meaningful impact through innovation and leadership.
-  With a passion for growth and a commitment to excellence, I thrive in dynamic environments where I can leverage my skills to drive positive change.
+ A driven and ambitious STEM professional dedicated to make meaningful impact through innovation and leadership with a passion for growth and a commitment to excellence, I thrive in dynamic environments where I can leverage my skills to drive positive change.
   I am passionate about Civil Engineering and leveraging Data Science and Machine Learning to analyze materials and concrete structures, making meaningful predictions.

-  ## About Me

   🎓 **Education:**

   - First-Class B.Eng in Civil Engineering, Kano University of Science and Technology Wudil (2024)